cookgreen/ArenaModdingTool/README.md

 Unofficial Modding tool for Mount & Blade II Bannerlord

 ## Usage:
-After Main Application has been started, select File->Import and navigate to your module folder which contains the `SubModule.xml`, click OK to import the module
+After Main Application has been started, select `File` -> `Import` and navigate to your module folder which contains the `SubModule.xml`, click OK to import the module